SofieneJOUINI/template-renderer/README.md

 - **Padding Character (`pad`)**:
   - Must be a single character.
   - should be specified with `width` `(width=10, pad='*')`
-  - the padding character will be used to fill the space before the value.
+  - the padding character will be used to fill the space after the value.
   - If specified, it cannot be used in conjunction with the numeric flag.

 - **Numeric Flag (`--numeric`)**:
-  - If specified, the renderer will format the value as a numeric value by replacing the decimal point to comma, and the value will be padded by zeros.
+  - If specified, the renderer will format the value as a numeric value by replacing the decimal point to comma, and the value will be left padded by zeros.
   - should be specified with `width` `(width=10, --numeric)`
   - If specified, it cannot be used in conjunction with a padding character.